top of page

 The Fear of Domestic Violence

-1. Financial control – Many abusers restrict money, sabotage jobs, or steal wages, making escape impossible.
+1. Financial control – Abusers restrict money, sabotage jobs, or steal wages, making escape impossible.

 2. Psychological manipulation – Gaslighting and emotional abuse make victims doubt their own reality and feel powerless.